-Fraileas perform best in full sun but be cautious about placing them too close to a southern window where the flesh can burn.
+Fraileas perform best in full sun but be cautious about placing them too close to a window where the flesh can burn.
 The tone of the cactus is darkest when it enjoys a full day of sunlight.

 This is a short-lived plant that rarely exceeds 15 years before it dies back.
 Here's a fun bit of Frailea information.
 If plants are growing where no water is available, they have the interesting ability to hide in the soil.
 Don't be shocked if your plant seems to have disappeared, as it is simply retracted under the soil just as it would do in the dry season in its native region.
 Once sufficient moisture is available, the plant swells and is again visible on the top of the soil.

-Caring for Frailea is a balancing act between sufficient moisture but periods of soil drying, so water is the biggest challenge in Frailea cactus care.
+Caring for Frailea is a balancing act between sufficient moisture but periods of soil drying, so water is the biggest challenge in Frailea care.
 Choose water that is free from heavy minerals.
 Water well once per week in summer, but spring and fall water only once every three weeks or when the soil is quite dry to the touch.
 The plant experiences no growth in winter and does not need water.

-Once per month during the growing season use diluted cactus food.
-In summer, you can bring your indoor specimens outside, but be careful to bring them back indoors before any cold temperatures threaten.
+Once per month during the growing season, use diluted cactus food.
+You can bring your indoor specimens outside in summer, but be careful to get them back indoors before any cold temperatures threaten.